 In January 2003, the Financial Accounting Standards Board ("FASB") issued FASB Interpretation ("FIN") No. 46 "Consolidation of Variable Interest Entities" ("FIN 46") and, in December 2003, issued a revision to that interpretation ("FIN 46R").
-FIN 46R modifies certain provisions and deferred the effective date of FIN 46 for certain variable interest entities (i.e., non-special purpose entities) until the Company's third quarter ending April 30, 2004.
-The partial adoption of the provisions of FIN 46 did not have a material effect on our consolidated results of operations or financial position as of January 31, 2004 and we do not expect that the full adoption of the provisions of FIN 46 will have a material effect on our consolidated results of operations or financial position.
+FIN 46R further explains how to identify variable interest entities ("VIE") and how to determine when a business enterprise should include the assets, liabilities, noncontrolling interest and results of a VIE in its financial statements.
+The Company adopted FIN 46R as of April 30, 2004.
+The adoption of the provisions of FIN 46R did not have a material impact on the Company's financial position or results of operations.